Work, Study and Other Permits

 Your application needs to be accompanied by:

-The fee for each work permit application is about US$186 and generally takes eight to twelve weeks.
+The work permit application generally takes eight to twelve weeks.
 Applications for key personnel however generally take about two weeks.

 Once your application has been processed, the outcome is faxed to the SA representatives at the country where you applied.

 You first need to apply for admission to the higher education institution you want to attend.
 When you receive a letter of provisional acceptance you can apply for a study permit.

 You need to go to your nearest South African Embassy, Consulate or High Comission to apply for the permit.
 You will need to complete the application form, DHA-1738.
 This needs to be accompanied by:

 Please see the Department of Home Affairs website for a full list of requirements.
 If your application is successful, you will be given a multiple re-entry visa.

 It can take up to eight weeks for an application to be processed.
 You can't enter South Africa until this permit is finalised.